 Curricular Practical Training (CPT) is a structured educational program which combines classroom learning with productive work experience in a field related to a student’s academic program.
 CPT is available to F-1 students who have been lawfully enrolled on a full-time basis in a U.S. university for at least one academic year.
 The work experience must be integral to your established curriculum.

-Attendance at the CPT Information Session is REQUIRED for those seeking to participate in an internship.
-You will need to complete this session prior to meeting with an Internship Coordinator.
+Attendance at a CPT Information Session is REQUIRED for those seeking to participate in an internship.
+Check Handshake or the ISSO website for available dates and time.
+You will need to complete this session prior to requesting an experience.

 Please review the frequently asked questions below and the ISSO’s website.

 IT IS UNETHICAL TO CONTINUE TO INTERVIEW FOR POSITIONS ONCE YOU HAVE ACCEPTED AN ASSIGNMENT (whether paid or unpaid).

 |Are there any fees required to participate in CPT?|

 Are there any fees required to participate in CPT?